allisonnault/README-Generator-/README-Generator-README.md

 ## Description

-Application to help create a professional README file
+I wanted to create an application to help the user write a professional README.md file

 ## Table of Contents